Swakopmund | Namibia

 The ornate style of the Höhenzollern Building, Swakopmund is a neo-baroque, unique in architectural designs in Namibia.
 It contains Renaissance bays, gables and balconies and the ornaments were produced by Croatian builders initially drafted for the construction of the Otavi railway line.

 The Atlas figure on the top of the front of the building, bears the world on his shoulders, in line with Greek mythology.
 Other female figures pertaining to the same belief can be found elsewhere in the structure as well as ornate angels, lions and masks.
-These beautiful decorative additions complement the overall standing of the building, making it a popular tourist attraction in Swakopmund.
+These beautiful decorative additions complement the overall standing of the building, making it a popular tourist attraction in Swakopmund and a must visit location on any tour around Namibia.

 The original part of the Höhenzollern Building, Swakopmund was officially proclaimed a national monument on 15th June 1983.